sbrannstrom/nestjs-starter/README.md

   --header 'Authorization: Bearer <TOKEN HERE>'
 ```

-That's it for now :)
+That's it for now :) more to come in the future (probably).